Tie Dye Kit – Best Tie Dye Kits of 2023

 Mosaiz Spray Kit

 This one comes with a crazy number of colors – 26 to be precise!
-So if you’re not into the idea of mixing colors, that part is already done for you.
-But keep in mind, each bottle is pretty small so you definitely want to plan to blend the colors.
+If you’re not a fan of mixing colors, that’s okay – it’s all done for you.
+Just remember, the bottles are pretty small, so plan to blend those colors together.

-One down side to this kit is it comes with only 3 spray tops.
-So while you can use the squeeze bottles like traditional squeeze dye, you can only spray 3 colors.
-If you want to switch spray colors, rinse it off and choose a new color.
+One downside of this kit is that it only comes with 3 spray tops.
+So, while you can use the squeeze bottles like regular dye, you’re limited to spraying 3 colors.
+If you want to switch colors, just rinse it off and pick a new one.

 Natural Dye Kits